 Study War No More encourages learning, reflection, visioning and action toward the development of a “Global Security System: an Alternative to War.”

-Developed, produced and maintained by World Beyond War in partnership with the Global Campaign for Peace Education, this discussion and action guide is intended for those concerned with pursuing alternative possibilities to the general futility of war as a means to pursuing peace.
-It provides guided inquiries for students and citizens to understand the nature of “the war system” and the possibilities for its transformation to an authentic “global security system” pursued via peaceful means.
+Developed, produced and maintained by World BEYOND War in partnership with the Global Campaign for Peace Education, this discussion and action guide is an online complement to World BEYOND War’s publication A Global Security System: An Alternative to War.
+This online guide provides guided inquiries for students and citizens to understand the nature of “the war system” and the possibilities for its transformation to an authentic “global security system” pursued via peaceful means.

 Study War No More is designed for a wide range of audiences.
 It is appropriate and adaptable for use in or with: